juwkim/push_swap/README.md

 	<a href="#performance-average-of-100-tests">performance</a>
 </h3>

----
+## 💡 About the project

+> _This project will make you sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.
+To succeed you’ll have to manipulate various types of algorithms and choose the most appropriate solution (out of many) for an optimized data sorting._

+	This project consists of coding a program that finds the lowest possible number of moves to sort a random list of integers using 2 stacks and a limited set of operations

+For more detailed information, look at the [**subject of this project**](https://github.com/juwkim/42cursus/blob/main/Subject%20PDFs/02_push_swap.pdf).

-## Usage
+## 🛠️ Usage

 - Pull files ↙️
 ```
 $ git clone --recursive https://github.com/juwkim/push_swap
 ```

-- To make push_swap ↙️
+- To build push_swap ↙️
 ```
 $ make
 ```

-- To make push_swap & checker ↙️
+- To build push_swap & checker ↙️
 ```
 $ make bonus
 ```